 Without getting into the weeds of what is in our food and why the food companies have been shamed into making necessary changes (thanks to The Food Babe and other activists) the fact is they have listened and are making those changes, but it takes time.

-That said, Food Scientists provide compelling evidence and arguments that debunk concerns about some ingredients.
+That said, Food Scientists provide compelling evidence and arguments that debunk concerns.
 There’s two sides to every story and as the saying goes, the truth often lies somewhere in the middle.

 With so much information available nowadays and everyone sharing content with their friends the art of separating ‘fact’ from ‘fiction’ should be honed.
 It would cut down a lot of the increasing and unnecessary anxiety in our everyday lives.

 Bringing the Who’s Who of the Food Industry